ereekaur/finance/README.md

 \end{equation*}
 $$

 where c is a weight vector, b contains maximum amount of movies we want to recommend.
-Solving system like this calculating every feasible solution and taking maximum would take forever.
-Therefore systems like this are calculated using so called simplex method which goes through edge points of xx dimensional in the R^nm space.
-However in this particular case here there exists even better methods which takes advantage of the fact that most of the entries in the matrix are zeros.
+Solving system like this calculating every feasible solution and taking maximum would take literally forever.
+Therefore there has been an interest finding algorithms solving big systems with constraints.
+Note that in the case of square matrix it is well known that the time complexity is polynomial.
+But in the rectangle case it is not so simple.
+Systems like this are calculated using so called simplex method which goes through edge points of xx dimensional in the R^nm space.

-Solving this system in Python directly using simplex method took 187 seconds
+Solving this system in Python directly using REVISED simplex method took 187 seconds

 TODO: